How to cure worms in cats & dogs

 Because of these different lifestyle factors, some animals may need worming more often than others.
 For example, a farm dog may need to be wormed more frequently than household pets.

-Cats and dogs that appear healthy can still carry worms which is why it’s important to worm dogs regularly.
+Cats and dogs that appear healthy can still carry worms.
+It’s important to worm dogs regularly as symptoms often don’t appear until the worm burden is quite heavy.

 Dog and cat worming schedules